[200] MCQs of Admission of Partner chapter Class 12

 d) Gaining Ratio

 A and B are partners in firm sharing profits and losses in the ratio of 2:3.
-C is admitted for 1/5 share in the profits of the form.
+C is admitted for 1/5 share in the profits of the firm.
 If C gets it wholly from A, the new profit sharing ratio after C’s admission will be:

 a) 1:3:3